liftwizard/liftwizard/docs/src/main/znai/file-system/managed-temp-directory.md

 # ManagedTempDirectory

-`ManagedTempDirectory` provides automatic cleanup of temporary directories, ensuring they are deleted even if the JVM terminates unexpectedly.
+`ManagedTempDirectory` provides automatic cleanup of temporary directories using JVM shutdown hooks.

 ## Problem

 When creating temporary directories in Java, it's easy to forget to clean them up, leading to disk space issues.
-Even when using try-with-resources, directories won't be cleaned up if the JVM crashes or is forcefully terminated.

 ## Solution